-Data on all Boston properties is available on the Assessing Department website via Data Boston under Where to Start by visiting boston.gov/assessing.
-For parcel-specific data and parcel maps, you may visit Assessing Online on the Assessing Department website where you can search for parcels using owner name, property address, or parcel identification number (PID).
-Appendix A
+Data on all Boston properties is available on the Assessing Department website boston. gov/assessing.
+For parcel-specific data and parcel maps, you may visit "Assessing Online" on the Assessing Department website where you can search for parcels using owner name, property address, or parcel identification number (PID).